Bangladesh Nationalist Party

-Since its creation, the BNP has won the 1979 and 1981 presidential elections as well as the 1991, 1996, and 2001 general elections, respectively.
-Governments formed under the semi-presidential system were led by Ziaur Rahman, and the parliamentary republics were led by Khaleda Zia, who served as Prime Minister.
-The party holds the record of being the largest opposition in the history of parliamentary elections of the country, with 116 seats in the seventh national election of June 1996.
-It currently has 7 MPs in parliament following the 2018 general election.
+Since its creation, the BNP has won the 1979 election and 1981 presidential election as well as the 1991, February 1996 and 2001 general elections.
+Ziaur Rahman-led governments formed under the semi-presidential system and the parliamentary republics were led by Khaleda Zia, who served as prime minister.
+Begum Zia, who served as the party's chairperson from 1983, became the first woman prime minister of Bangladesh and the second female prime minister of a Muslim-majority country after Pakistan's Benazir Bhutto.
+The party holds the record of being the largest opposition in the history of parliamentary elections of the country with 116 seats in the general election of June 1996.